sinnchinn/ChinS_PokeGo/README.md

 // pokeindex

-// peer reviewer:
+// peer reviewer: Halley Pham

-// per reviewer comments:
+// per reviewer comments: The site looks great, I love the design!
+The favorites and the heart button works.
+Random button displays a random pokemon.
+There is also responsiveness.
+There is an issue with some pokemon not displaying when searched.
+Overall good job!!